When asked how I cope with all that goes on in life, the answer is Internal Family Systems or IFS.

 The Minimizer

-Before Unburdening: When feeling overwhelmed, she is very quick to scan the situation and minimize as many aspects of it as possible to make it doable.
-The main idea is to get rid of anything unnecessary.
+Before Unburdening: When feeling overwhelmed, she was (and still is) very quick to scan the situation and minimize as many aspects of life as possible to make things feel doable.

 The Islander